Image Editor Settings

 Image Versioning Settings

-Non-Destructive Editing and Versioning gives you the freedom of editing your images, trying out whatever you want without worrying that you might regret later what you did. digiKam takes care of the original and every important intermediate step if you want.
+Non-Destructive Editing and Versioning gives you the freedom of editing your images, trying out whatever you want without worrying that you might regret later what you did.
+You can use digiKam's versioning capabilities to take care of the original and every important intermediate step if you want.
+Use the Enable Non-Destructive Editing and Versioning checkbox at the top of the Versioning page, to enable the feature.

 The digiKam Image Versioning Configuration Page

 In the first field Save files as, you can choose the file format used for saving the intermediate steps and the final result.
 Remember that JPEG is a lossy format.
 So if you need to start over from an intermediate step it wouldn't be really non-destructive.
-If you can afford it in terms of space on the harddisk and loading/saving speed you better choose a lossless format like PNG or PGF for instance.
+If you can afford it in terms of space on the hard disk and loading/saving speed you are better off choosing a lossless format like PNG or PGF for instance.
 Please click the information button on the right side for more detailed information.

 In the next field you can decide whether the application will save changes automatically When Closing Editor or should ask first.